Knowing When to Quit: A Principled Framework for Dynamic Abstention in LLM Reasoning: Formulating Abstention

 where the expectation is taken over ${y_t \sim s(\pi^\dagger)(\cdot|x,y_{1:t-1})}$, which, when $p<1$, is the distribution conditioned on the next action not being abstention.
 The value function in the expectation is defined using the full policy $\pi^\dagger$, as the policy might abstain at a later token position.
 Maximizing over $p$ yields a deterministic rule: the optimal policy abstains if and only if

 The global abstention rate--accuracy tradeoff thus reduces to a local comparison at each state: abstain whenever the expected value of continuing falls below the fallback reward.
 However, Equation~\eqref{eq:optimality_condition} is a necessary condition for optimality rather than a directly implementable rule.
-The condition depends on the value function of $\pi^\dagger$, but modifying the abstention behavior to satisfy the condition changes the policy, which in turn changes the value function.
-This circularity must be resolved.
+The condition depends on the value function of $\pi^\dagger$, but modifying the abstention behavior to satisfy the condition changes $\pi^\dagger$, which in turn changes the value function.